Yra-A/CS61A/README.md

 #### PS:

-1. I didn’t complete all the extra and optional tasks
+1. Due to the limited time and my statement, I didn’t complete all the tasks and most optional questions.
 2. Please think for yourself, so don't copy any code!